-The classrooms are in our Alston & Bird offices in 6 cities: Atlanta, Charlotte, Dallas, Los Angeles, New York and Washington, DC.
+The classrooms are in our Alston & Bird offices in 7 cities: Atlanta, Charlotte, Dallas, Los Angeles, New York, San Francisco and Washington, DC.
 In Charleston, classes are held at the Maritime Association of South Carolina.
-Addresses and directions are on line at Directions.
+Addresses and directions are on this site at Directions.

-The Spring 2017 classes will be held on the following Saturdays (for all cities except Charleston):
+The Fall 2017 classes will be held on the following Saturdays: